flonatel/statsd-cpp/README.md

  1. Implement original statds protocol from clients.
  2. Implement protocol to export to graphite.
- 3. High performance: handle 25.000 requests per second.

-### Implementation considerations ###

- 1. Use (massive) multi-threading: let the system decide what to do.
- 2. Use TDD: have a test coverage of at least 90%.
+ 3. Program must be reliable.
+ 4. Program must be stable.

 ## Phase 1 ##

 Aim: Get some information and a feeling about sending and receiving UDP
-     packets
+     packets and existing statds implementations.

+ 1. Perform some basic performance tests with the original etsy statsd.
- 1. Write a UDP server and client based on python (my preferred test environment).
+ 2. Write a UDP server and client based on python (my preferred test environment).
- 2. Measure how many UDP packages can be send and received with the python test client.
+ 3. Measure how many UDP packages can be send and received with the python test client.
- 3. Decide if there is the need to do further speed improvements.
+ 4. Decide if there is the need to do further speed improvements.

-## Phase N ##

-Aim: Design

- 1. Write down the design ideas.
- 2. Think about the language details (C++03, C++11, g++, clang, ....).
- 3. Decide which libraries to use (e.g. openssl, ptl, poco, ...)